hasura/graphql-engine/docs/graphql/manual/deployment/allow-list.rst

 * **In development instances**: During development or in dev instances, disable allow-list (*default setting*) to allow complete access to the GraphQL schema.
-Add/remove queries in the allow-list and then export the metadata for version-control (*so you can apply other instances to it*).
+Add/remove queries in the allow-list and then export the metadata for version-control (*so you can apply it to other instances*).

 * **In CI/CD instances**: Enable the allow-list for testing.